wtsi-hgi/node-xiongxiong/decoders/python/README.md

 ### `xiongxiong(accessToken)`
 ### `xiongxiong(basicLogin, basicPassword)`

-Decode the seed data, expiration and validate from the bearer token/basic authentication pair.
-Returns a `Token` object (see below).
+An instantiation of the `Xiongxiong` class is callable and will decode the seed data, expiration and validate from the bearer token/basic authentication pair, returning a `Token` object (see below).

-## `Token` Class
+## `Token` Object

-As instantiation of this class is returned by the decoding function (it shouldn't be instantiated directly, so there's no need to `import` it).
+The decoded `Token` is built, called by the above function, in such a way that its properties are read-only.
+(The factory function shouldn't be invoked directly and has been designed to be a private module function, insofar as Python allows.)
+It nonetheless has the following
-It has the following members:
+members:

 * `.data` The original seed data, which will be split into a list by `:` characters, wherever possible (a string, otherwise).
 * `.expiration` The expiration time (`datetime.datetime`)
 * `.valid` The validity of the token/basic pair (Boolean).

-For example:
+For example, continuing from the above:

 ```python
 from datetime import datetime